Secure Encoded Instruction Graphs for End-to-End Data Validation in Autonomous Robots: Simulation and Experimental Results

 We have seen that the computational overhead added when encoding landmarks is mostly negligible.
 Thus, our approach could be incorporated on top of many existing navigation and localization schemes, whether they are landmark-based or not, to increase the level of security if the error tolerance allows.

 This approach has additional uses when more than one robot is taken into consideration.
 In multi-robot cooperation, different robots can share their plans, progress or position (based on the navigation graph only) with others by utilizing the same hashes or parts of them.
 This would reduce the possibility of raw data being exposed but also virtually eliminate the options for attackers or byzantine agents to affect the mission, as has been shown in~\cite{ferrer2019secure}.
+Moreover, as we have shown with the multi-robot simulations, the framework allows for multi-robot exploration or other collaborative mission, reducing the fraction of raw data or environment information that has to be made available to each individual unit.